Skip to content

 );

-const [value, finalState] = State.run(0)(pipe(
+const [value, finalState] = State.run({ items: [], total: 0 })(checkout);

-const total = State.evaluate({ items: [], total: 0 })(checkout); // 9
+const totalCost = State.evaluate({ items: [], total: 0 })(checkout); // 9

-const finalCart = State.execute({ items: [], total: 0 })(pipe(
+const cartSnapshot = State.execute({ items: [], total: 0 })(checkout);

-// { items: ["coffee", "juice"], total: 6 }
+// { items: ["coffee", "croissant", "juice"], total: 9 }

 type IdState = number;

-const nextId: State<IdState, number> = pipe(
+const generateId: State<IdState, number> = pipe(

 State.get<IdState>(),

-State.chain(id =>
+State.chain((id) =>

 pipe(